 You should now click on the Remove Selected button to remove all the seleted malware.
 MBAM will now delete all of the files and registry keys and add them to the programs quarantine.
 When removing the files, MBAM may require a reboot in order to remove some of them.
 If it displays a message stating that it needs to reboot, please allow it to do so.
 Once your computer has rebooted, and you are logged in, please continue with the rest of the steps.

 Your computer should now be free of the AV Security Suite program.
-You may want to consider purchasing the PRO version of Malwarebytes Anti-Malware to protect against these types of threats in the future, as if you had the real-time protection component, that comes with the paid for version, activated it would not have allowed this infection to install.
+If your current security solution allowed this program on your computer, you may want to consider purchasing the full-featured version of Malwarebytes Anti-Malware to protect against these types of threats in the future.

 If you are still having problems with your computer after completing these instructions, then please follow the steps outlined in the topic link ed below:

 Purchase the full-featured version of Malwarebytes Anti-Malware, which includes real-time protection, scheduled scanning, and website filtering, to protect yourself against these types of threats in the future!